New Zealand DM class locomotive: Production, testing and entry into service

 KiwiRail posted a video on their Facebook page on 8 February 2024 of the prototype locomotive at the Stadler manufacturing plant in Spain.
 The short clip shows one of the new DM class locomotives running on a factory track under its own power.
 The post stated that the first two diesel locomotives will join the KiwiRail fleet later in 2024.

 The first two locomotives, DM8012 and DM8029, were unloaded from the Eemslift Nadine at the Port of Lyttelton near Christchurch on 19 October 2024.
 They were described as the prototypes and were commissioned at KiwiRail's Middleton Depot, undergoing in-service trials.
 They entered service on 21 July 2025, with DM8029 hauling its first train from Middleton to Timaru.

-The second delivery, also consisting of two locomotives (DM8035 and DM8064) arrived early November 2025.
+The second delivery, also consisting of two locomotives (DM8035 and DM8064) arrived on November 3rd 2025.

+2026 Christchurch e‑scooter fatality

+On 23 January 2026, DM class locomotive 8029 was operating a freight service when it struck a man riding an electric scooter at the Lincoln Road level crossing in Addington, Christchurch.
+The man, a 30-year-old French national named Maxime Antoine Vandenbosch, was pronounced dead at the scene by emergency services.